Super99Master/Portable_Tape/README.md

 ## How It Works

-The first time PortableTape.exe is started it rename the real Tape.exe in Real_Tape.exe and rename himself Tape.exe
+The first time PortableTape.exe is started it renames the real *Tape.exe* in *Real_Tape.exe* and renames itself *Tape.exe*
 With this all your shortcut should keep working even if the Application is different.

 PortableTape then check for Tape file in *%appdata%/Tape* and compares them to his saved file (./portable).
 The newer one gets copied to the other location.
-Then it runs Real_Tape.exe and it will detect the copied files and load them.
+Then it runs *Real_Tape.exe* and it will detect the copied files and load them.
-When Real_Tape.exe is closed PortableTape will recheck each file to see if any of them changed and copy the newer one.
+When *Real_Tape.exe* is closed PortableTape will recheck each file to see if any of them changed and copy the newer one.
 The last thing it does **IF ENABLED** it deletes *%appdata%/Tape*.
 Deleting the last proof of ever running the software on your pc.

 ## Enable AppData CleanUp